rohan-paul/redux-boilerplate-base-counter/README.md

-A very basic boilerplate to render the classic counter functionality in Redux and for accomodating react-hot-loader I have created to different ways to implement it, both without ejecting from create-react-app and with ejecting create-react-app.
+A very basic boilerplate to render the classic counter functionality in Redux and for accommodating react-hot-loader I have created two different ways to implement it, both without ejecting from create-react-app and with ejecting create-react-app.

-While implementing the react-hot-loader without ejecting create-react-app I have followed []this guide](https://daveceddia.com/hot-reloading-create-react-app/)
+While implementing the react-hot-loader without ejecting create-react-app I have followed [this guide](https://daveceddia.com/hot-reloading-create-react-app/)

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-And then ejected with ``npm run eject``
+Both of these projects were bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Available Scripts